 So, will therapy pay off?

-As with all adventures, we’re never certain what we’ll discover along the way or how valuable the journey will be.
+As with all adventures, we’re never certain where the journey will take us.